carsonSgit/ConcordiaNotes/THEO_233/Week 3/Notes.md

     - Dividing leadership, anti-religious subjects taught in schools, censoring religious publications
     - Cardinal Karol Wojtyla of Poland became Pope John Paul II in 1978 (citizen of Communist Poland)
         - Political impact of this election was enormous and the Soviets realized this
-    - Pope John Paull II supported the Solidarity Workers Union in its reovolt against communism
+    - Pope John Paul II supported the Solidarity Workers Union in its reovolt against communism
     - June 1989, communists ost the elections in Poland, end of Communism in Poland
     - Berlin Wall collapsed a few months later, by the end of 1989 most Eastern European countries got rid of communism
     - Soviet Union then dismantled in 1991